brendanconnolly/BlogPosts/gettingStartedwithXunit2.md

 #### External Sources

 xUnit offers some nice options for utilizing external data to drive you tests.
-They follow the same convention as the internal sources of being *Data, however you won't find them documented on the xUnit site.  *ExcelData*, *SqlServerData*
+They follow the same convention as the internal sources of being \*Data, however you won't find them documented on the xUnit site.
+Technically I believe they are part of the xUnit extensions project (although it's the same [github repo](https://github.com/xunit/)).
+Inside the [samples](https://github.com/xunit/samples.xunit) folder you will find an *ExcelData* example.
+There are also *SqlServerData* and *OleDbData* options.
+Inside the attribute you specify a data source and query for locating the appropriate data.
+These seem like they add some nice functionality that I haven't seen combined with a unit test framework.

+### Final Thoughts

+I really want to like xUnit but it seems to fight you from finding more about it.
+I've had to scour the internet to find examples and all I can find are bits and pieces which may or may not be up to date.
+From what I can tell, you need to start reading through the source code to find answers, since their site only really has a getting started guide.

+#### Examples to follow
+Since I couldn't find much in the way of documentation, I will be putting together some more detailed examples.
+So stay tuned and I'll update the post with a linkto them on github.